Fixed Points in Computer Science 2026

 https://info.eptcs.org/).
 Papers diverging substantially from this standard my be rejected.

-Submissions from the program committee are permitted and encouraged.
+Submissions from the program committee (except the chairs) are permitted and encouraged.

 Program Committee